-Dire Wolf is a software modem and APRS\ encoder/decoder.
-It can be used stand-alone to receive APRS messages, as a digital repeater ("digipeater"), Internet Gateway (IGate), and APRStt gateway.
-It can also be used as a virtual TNC for other applications such as APRSISCE/32, UI-View32, Xastir, APRS-TW, YAAC, SARTrack, RMS Express, and many others.
+Dire Wolf is a software "soundcard" modem/TNC and APRS encoder/decoder.
+It can be used stand-alone to observe APRS traffic, as a digital repeater ("digipeater"), APRStt gateway, or Internet Gateway (IGate).
+It can also be used as a virtual TNC for other applications such as APRSIS32, UI-View32, Xastir, APRS-TW,YAAC, UISS, Linux AX25, SARTrack, RMS Express, and many others.
 Both KISS and AGWPE network protocols are supported for use by applications.